gedcom7code/c-parser/README.md

 but this code re-uses almost all of that memory to store tags, ids, and payloads resulting in both time and space savings over a streaming parser.
 For applications that handle the data line by line without the need to revisit previous lines, a streaming parser could be more efficient.

+A preliminary attempt at a forgiving parser is included behind `#ifdef FORGIVING`{.c} guards.
+It has only had minimal testing and may drop data without warning.